 Kari Vargas as Aethelflaed

-Kari Vargas as Aethelflaed, oldest daughter of Alfred the Great, king of Wessex, Aethelflaed was born during the Viking invasion of England.
+Born during the Viking invasion of England as the eldest daughter of Alfred the Great, king of Wessex.
 Aethelflaed watched her father push the Vikings out of major English territories.
 She was similarly noted as a scholar and woman of military tactical skill.
 Aethelflaed was called lady of Mercy after she was married to Æthelred, Lord of the Mercians.
 In (911 A.D.) shortly before her husband’s death she took over as ruler and leader of the Mercian army.
 Aethelflaed ruled the Anglo-Saxon empire of Mercia from (911-918 AD).
 During her rule she led troops successfully against the Vikings.
 Among her tactical innovations was a ploy to draw the Viking enemy into traps.
 Her army would lure invaders into enclosed areas where her hidden army was waiting.
 Her military successes directly led to kingship of her brother Edward the Elder.
 She was noted for her military and economic genius building a series of fortresses in order to stay off invasion and helping her brother develop a unifying coinage that later helped strengthen the Anglo-Saxon national identity.

 “I was so blown away to learn about this remarkable Anglo-Saxon woman who was a warrior, a wife, and a mother.
 As an anomaly of her time, she deserves a place in the history books!”-Kari Vargas

-Kari Vargas M.A.
-Columbia, is a high school English teacher.
+Kari Vargas is a high school English teacher.
 She has a great passion for Anglo-Saxon literature and art.
 She lives in the Los Angeles area with her daughter.

 Kim Abeles as Joan of Arc